Watts-College/crj-507-spring-2024/schedule.md

 <br>
 <br>

-## Lab-06 - Data Joins
+## Lab-06 - Projection

-This lab is designed to introduce you to primary data join functions in R.
+Lab 06 will serve to familiarize yourself with projecting bipartite graphs to unipartite graphs in R. For this lab, we will revisit the networks we used in [Lab 05 - Bipartite Graphs and Two-Mode Networks]().

 <a class="uk-button uk-button-default" onclick="window.open('../labs/lab-06-instructions.html')">LAB-06 Instructions</a>

 Click to download the lab template.
 Modify and submit using the instructions.

-<a class="uk-button uk-button-default" onclick="window.open('../labs/cpp-526_reformatted-labs/Lab-06-LastName.zip?raw=true')">LAB-06 Template</a>
+<a class="uk-button uk-button-default" onclick="window.open('../labs/templates/lab-06-LastName.zip?raw=true')">LAB-03 Template</a>

 ## Submit Solutions to Canvas